figure-io/matrix-diagram-spec/README.md

 <a name="spec-data-url-format"></a>
 ###### data.format

-The format `object` specifies how parsers should treat accessed data.
+The format `object` specifies how parsers should handle accessed data.

 ####### data.format.type